PatricNox/Network-Admin/readme.md

 Maybe the "main PC" in a large server room?
 > This is why this is created, by the way.

+### Usage Instructions
+This is written in PHP, a website back-end programming language which requires a website server for it to be run.

+Extract Project files in your webservers listened folder and start the server, that is it!
+* Apache
+* Nginx

 ### Author
 > PatricNox